Gabatrix: the Violet Wave

 Javier could clearly see that Li’lo was not precisely prime for this job.
 He could understand the situation, and it seemed that she was more a rookie than anything else.

 “Besides...”
 Anaya added.
 “I ... partially agree with the events that happened.
-I would like to also note in this hearing that Shira had delivered the body of the Adjunct that she was following under.”
+I would also like to note in this hearing that Shira had delivered the body of the Adjunct that she was following under.”

 Shira’s eye focused on him hard.
 “There isn’t.
 Evidence can be forged.
 It is possible that my warriors or I simply faked the data of our computers to make her look official.
 Perhaps I gave her a uniform to make her look like a higher rank and then killed her.
 Yes, Admiral, subterfuge can make you win a battle or a war.
 Solid brute force is not always the answer to victory.
 However...”
 Shira turned her head to look at Li’lo.
 Her gaze focused on her as she seemed to get nervous.